Dylan Remick: Professional

 On January 17, 2013, Remick was selected in the second round of the MLS SuperDraft (35th overall) by Seattle Sounders FC.
 Just over a month later, Remick signed a professional contract with the Sounders prior to the start of the 2013 season.

-On May 29, 2013, Remick made his professional debut for the Sounders in a 1-0 defeat to NASL side Tampa Bay Rowdies in the third round of the Lamar Hunt U.S. Open Cup.
+On May 29, 2013, Remick made his professional debut for the Sounders in a 1–0 defeat to NASL side Tampa Bay Rowdies in the third round of the Lamar Hunt U.S. Open Cup.

 On December 12, 2016, the Sounders declined Remick's contract option for the 2017 season.

 On December 16, 2016, Remick was selected by Houston Dynamo in the Re-Entry Draft Stage 1.
 He scored his first career MLS goal on April 1, 2017, a headed shot against the New York Red Bulls in his second start for the Dynamo.
-On June 14, Remick scored once to help Houston to a 3-2 win over North Carolina FC in a US Open Cup match.
+On June 14, Remick scored once to help Houston to a 3–2 win over North Carolina FC in a US Open Cup match.
 In the 2017 MLS Cup Playoffs, Remick scored against the Portland Timbers in the second leg of the conference semifinals to tie the match and give Houston the lead on away goals.
-Houston would go on to win 2-1 and advance to the Western Conference Finals, where they ultimately lost to the Sounders.
+Houston would go on to win 2–1 and advance to the Western Conference Finals, where they ultimately lost to the Sounders.

 Remick missed the 2018 season after suffering a concussion in preseason.
 His contract option was declined by the Dynamo in November and Remick announced his retirement from professional soccer on December 2, 2018.

 Personal life

 Remick was born and raised in Inverness, Illinois, near Chicago.
 With his twin brother Spencer, he ran in the 1,600-meter relay team at Loyola Academy.
 While Dylan chose to pursue soccer, Spencer instead became a track runner at the University of Southern California.
+As of May ‘25, he is married to Mia Cleary, the tallest of the three Cleary sisters.